expander-dcn/expander-dcn.github.io/README.md

   * Shows that leaf-spine is suboptimal for throughput, with flat networks including Jellyfish and DRing achieving >50% higher throughput.
 Past work had focused on improving larger 3-tier Clos networks (fat trees), rather than leaf-spine which is used commonly in smaller data centers.

 * **[RNG: Flat Datacenter Networks at Scale](https://arxiv.org/abs/2604.15261).** Giacomo Bernardi, Ratul Mahajan, C. Seshadhri, Enrico Carlesso, Chinchu Merine Joseph, Saurabh Kumar, Pavan Manikonda, Luiza Popa, Randy Ram, Steven Robinson, Elizabeth Tennent. arXiv, May 2026.
-  * Describes the first production deployment of random graphs (also the first deployment of any expander based data center) at Amazon Web Services, where it is "now the default datacenter network for most workloads at Amazon"
+  * Describes the first production deployment of random graphs (also the first deployment of any expander based data center) at Amazon Web Services, where it is "now the default datacenter network for most workloads at Amazon".
-  * Uses 45% fewer switches than fat trees (with a corresponding 45% cost reduction), while matching or exceeding fat tree performance
+  * Uses 45% fewer switches than fat trees (with a corresponding 45% cost reduction), while matching or exceeding fat tree performance.
-  * Addresses deployment challenges: (1) spraypoint routing to provide diverse paths with limited router memory, (2) passive optical devices called ShuffleBoxes, used as intermediate panels to ease wiring and incremental addition of racks, (3) analytical models to assist operator capacity planning
+  * Addresses deployment challenges: (1) spraypoint routing to provide diverse paths with limited router memory, (2) passive optical devices called ShuffleBoxes, used as intermediate panels to ease wiring and incremental addition of racks, (3) analytical models to assist operator capacity planning.

 ### Expanders in Reconfigurable Optical Networks